Jiwei99/IS450/README.md

     - `demo_lda_sklearn.py`: Use of `scikit-learn`'s LDA model
     - `demo_lsa_sklearn.py`: Use of `scikit-learn`'s LSA model
     - `demo_nmf_sklearn.py`: Use of `scikit-learn`'s NMF model
+- The file `topic_modelling.ipynb` contains code used to run, test and evaluate each model.

 ### Information Extraction
 - The following files contains code for the following models:
     - `ie_rules.py`: Use of custom rules-based NER model (Rules-Based)
     - `ie_spacy.py`: Use of `SpaCy`'s NER model (CNN & RNN)
     - `ie_stanford.py`: Use of `Stanford NER`'s NER model (CRF)
-- The file `ie_evaluation` contains the code and gold truth that was used to evaluate individual models
+- The file `ie_evaluation.ipynb` contains the code and gold truth that was used to evaluate individual models

 ## Installation
 1. Clone the repository: `git clone https://github.com/Jiwei99/is450.git`